uwcse440/web-cse440-au14/_assignments/assignment3/index.md

 # Overview

-Now that you have chosen a design, it time to iteratively refine that design.
+Now that you have chosen a design, it is time to iteratively refine that design.
 This group assignment, spanning multiple weeks of the course, tackles the problem of getting the design right through __paper prototyping__, __inspection__, and __user testing__.
 Design refinement culminates in a __digital mockup__.